patilkaushik/mPulse/README.md

 - This script captures System logs, System runtime, System information and recently added JVM diagnostics
 - This is script is WIP and some features are not fool proof.

+Future improvements
+- JVM dump mechanism is very basic and does need tuning.
+Currecntly simultaneous JVM dump is not enabled.
+It might cost considerable amount of time if the jvm dump gets stuck due to unresponsive java VM.